steineggerlab/Metabuli/README.md

 The built binary can be found in `./build/src`.

 ## Pre-built databases
-You can download pre-built databases using `databases` command.
+You can download pre-built databases using `databases` workflow.

 ```
 # RefSeq Complete/Chromosome
 # - Complete Genome or Chromosome level assemblies of virus and prokaryotes in RefSeq (2023-04-04) and human genome (GRCh38.p14)